amqp/rhea/README.md

 Sends the specified message over the default sender, which is a sending link whose target address is null.
 The use of this method depends on the peer supporting so-called 'anonymous relay' semantics, which most AMQP 1.0 brokers do.
-The message should contain a properties map with a 'to' field set to the intended destination.
+The message should have the 'to' field set to the intended destination.

 ##### close()